-Read out or play the recording of the story (Audio Track 1).
-Ask the children to follow in their books.
+During reading Read out or play the recording of the story (Audio track 1).
+Ask the children to follow in their Reader.
 After every few pages, stop and ask the children to look at the picture and predict what will happen next, for example: Pages 8-9: Will Peter stay in the garden?
 What will the wolf do?
 Pages 24-25: What will the wolf do now?
 Pages 32-33: What is Peter holding?
 How will he catch the wolf with it?

-Read out or play the story again.
+Read out or play the recording of the story again.
 Before reading, display some adjectives and adverbs.
 As you read, ask the children to identify places that are big, dark, safe, or beautiful, and characters who are hungry, angry, frightened, or happy.
 Ask them to find a character who is walking slowly and quietly.
+After reading

-After reading Divide the class into two teams.
+Divide the class into two teams.
 Ask a child from each team to come to the front.
-Show the two children a flashcard of one of the six characters (Peter, Grandfather, wolf, bird, cat, and duck).
+Show the two children a Flashcard of one of the six characters (Peter, Grandfather, wolf, bird, cat, and duck).
 Ask them to act out the person or animal.
 The first team to call out the correct character wins a point.
 For more points, ask each team member to make a sentence about that character and their team have to guess who it is.
 For example: It jumped out of the pond.
 He was angry with Peter.
-The children can do the following activities to focus on adjectives and adverbs:

-- •Reader activities: 10, 13, 15

-- •Activity Book activities: 5

-To reinforce what happens in the story, play the song (Audio Track 4) on Activity Book page 16 a couple of times, and ask the children to follow in their books and join in.
+The children can do the following activities to focus on adjectives and adverbs: 1, 6, 8.
+To reinforce what happens in the story, play the song (Audio track 4) on page 63 a couple of times, and ask the children to follow in their Reader and join in.
 Encourage them to sing along and to raise their hands each time they hear an adjective or adverb.

-Differentiation

-Extra support

-Before the children do the Reader and Activity Book activities, display the words: bird, cat, flower, Grandfather, meadow, Peter, tail, tree, wall, wolf.
+Differentiation Extra support Before the children do the Reader activities, display the words: bird, cat, flower, Grandfather, meadow, Peter, tail, tree, wall, wolf.
 Help the children point to these items on Reader pages 38-39.

-Extension Fast-finishers can choose an environment from a selection of forest, meadow, or pond, and do online research to find out more about it.
-They should draw their chosen environment, and label it with the names of the animals, birds, and plants that live there.
+Extension Fast finishers can choose an environment from a selection of forest, meadow, or pond, and do online research to find out more about it.
+They should draw their chosen environment and label it with the names of the animals, birds, and plants that live there.